VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

     else:
         assert divide_with_logging(num1, num2) == expected

-    if log_msg:
+    if expected_log_msg:
-        assert log_msg in caplog.text
+        assert expected_log_msg in caplog.text
     else:
         assert len(caplog.text) == 0
 ```

-Before running `divide_with_logging`, we set the log level according to the passed-in `log_level` argument.
-After running `divide_with_logging`, we check that the log shows an expected message in cases where we expect it (when the log level is `DEBUG`) and no messages in cases where the log level is `INFO`.
+Let's break down the above test function.
+Before running `divide_with_logging`, we set the log level according to the passed-in `log_level` argument using the built-in [caplog fixture](https://docs.pytest.org/en/7.1.x/how-to/logging.html#caplog-fixture).
+After running `divide_with_logging`, we check that the log shows an expected message if we set a message for `expected_log_msg` or that there is no log output if `expected_log_msg` is `None` (again using the caplog fixture).

 Notice what has happened to our `pytest.param` iterables.
 Three problems developed as the test grew more complicated.